Application Process

 • Current American Heart Association: Healthcare Provider CPR Card in compliance with the American Heart Association Basic Life Support (CPR and AED)

-• Program TB Health Card or proof of negative TB screen
+• Program TB Health Card or proof of negative TB screen (TB Gold)

 • Proof of immunity to varicella.
 Proof may consist of: